 The psychology of visual storytelling

-Mike Parkinson in a post says –
+Mike Parkinson, in a (now deleted) post, says –

 Psychologist Albert Mehrabian demonstrated that 93% of communication is nonverbal.
 Studies find that the human brain deciphers image elements simultaneously, while language is decoded in a linear, sequential manner taking more time to process.
 Our minds react differently to visual stimuli.